gbtami/pychess-variants/static/docs/shinobiplus.md

 ![Monk](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/Monk.png)

 The Monk moves one space diagonally, either forwards or backwards.
 In other variants, this is also known as a Ferz/Fers.
-Both Monks start in hand. **Monks may promote into a Bishop upon reaching the 7th or 8th ranks**.
+One Monk starts in hand. **Monks may promote into a Bishop upon reaching the 7th or 8th ranks**.
 The Monk is weaker than the typical minor Kingdom piece; however, it has hidden value in its ability to promote to a Bishop.

 ## Strategy
 The game is still young, so strategy is still being developed!
 Much of the data is currently based on Engine play.

 Piece values are difficult to asssess given the ability to promote pieces.
 Please note that Stockfish evaluation may be off at the beginning of the game because of these promotions.
 However, the game is balanced in terms of outcome.

-### Openings

-A full analysis has not been performed.
-However, Fairy Stockfish overwhelmingly opens with **1.
-J@c3 Nc6**.
-After that, there is more variance to the openings.